 Professor, Department of Systems and Computer Engineering.
 Interests: wireless networks; network security; stochastic processes and control; performance analysis.

 Associate Professor, Department of Psychology.
 Interests: application of quantitative/statistical methods in data analysis; mathematical/computational models; neural networks; cognitive and psychophysical performance; cyber security.

-Associate Professor, School of Information Technology.
+Professor, School of Information Technology.
 Interests: SDN, security and privacy, IoT, mobile cloud computing.

 Associate Professor, School of Information Technology.
 Interests: big data analytics; distributed computing in mobile agent systems; wireless sensor actuator/robot networks; intelligent vehicular ad hoc networks & clouds; privacy protection.

 Associate Professor, School of Computer Science.
 Interests: computer security, operating systems, intrusion detection, complex adaptive systems, artificial life.